Synthetic-Media-Lab/action-flow/documentation/README.error-handling.md

 ## Error Handling with `Result` Type

-We use the **`Result` type** (monad) from the [Pratica library](https://github.com/rametta/pratica) in our codebase to represent operations that can either succeed or fail.
+We use the **`Result` type** (monad) from the [neverthrow library](https://github.com/supermacro/neverthrow) in our codebase to represent operations that can either succeed or fail.
 This allows for more explicit and structured handling of success and error cases, improving the overall readability and maintainability of our code.

 -   **Success (`Ok`)**: Contains the value when the operation is successful.
 -   **Error (`Err`)**: Contains an error object when the operation fails.